synheart-ai/synheart-behavior/README.md

 **What Is Collected**
 The SDK captures event-level interaction metadata, such as:
-- Tap, scroll, swipe events (timing + physical properties only)
+- Tap, typing, scroll, swipe events (timing + physical properties only)
 - App foreground/background transitions
 - Idle gaps and interaction pauses
 - Notification and call events (event only, no content)